-By properly accounting for the price of fossil fuels, we can shift towards a low carbon economy.
-Putting a price on carbon emissions is increasingly seen as the most powerful policy to achieve the necessary changes across the economy.
+Putting a price on carbon pollution is increasingly seen as the most powerful policy to achieve the necessary changes in energy use across the economy.
 Not only is it widely supported by economists, it also has bipartisan support.
-Carbon pricing does not pick winners or losers, but instead leaves it up to businesses, residents and industry to decide how they want to reduce their carbon footprint, and allows flexibility in addressing their emissions reductions.
-Therefore, while greenhouse gases are reduced, the economy continues to grow.
+Carbon pricing does not pick winners or losers, but instead gives businesses, residents and industry the flexibility to decide how they want to reduce their carbon footprint.
+Therefore, while greenhouse gases are reduced the economy can continue to grow.

 Have there been successful cases of such a policy?